 White Coat Waste Project has a singular mission: to stop the government from wasting $20 billion taxpayer dollars each year on animal testing.

-So you might wonder why we are supporting a bill to prevent the government from spending one more red cent to buy or kill animals from China’s wet markets—where the COVID-19 pandemic may have originated and where wild animals, and cats and dogs, are sold and slaughtered for human consumption.
+So you might wonder why we are supporting a bill to prevent the government from spending one more red cent to buy or kill animals from China’s live animal markets—wild animals, and cats and dogs, are sold and slaughtered for human consumption.

 What’s the connection?

 Sit down and get ready for a truly disturbing story that’ll explain our commitment to the bill we call Delilah’s Law, named for a cat who survived a government lab that used tax dollars to purchase animals from live animal markets in China.